college-254/kenyans_applying_to_us_universities/content/college-guide/11-college-access-programs.md

 - 2016-09-08-11-college-access-programs/
 ---

+College access programs are non-profit organizations that guide students in their college applications, e.g., test preparation, essay guidance, college choices, etc. These programs are free to students; their funds come from donations and grants.

+*These programs do not provide scholarships.* Instead, they help students craft stellar applications to top universities.
+These universities are the ones that grant scholarships.

+{{% comment %}}

+See [15.
+Financial Aid Applications]({{< ref "/college-guide/15-financial-aid-applications.md" >}}) for more information about scholarships.

+{{% /comment %}}

+These programs especially target high-performing low-income applicants.
+This is largely a matter of who needs more help in completing a college application.
+That said, Education USA offers guidance to all applicants, whether they are in a college access program or not.

 ## [EaSEP (Education and Social Empowerment Fund)](http://www.easep.org/)

 EaSEP picks a group of about 10 promising students and guides them in